 For Mendip we recommend the DM log for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
 The XB16K is for those with the most marginal signals.
 The dimensions and test performance of the aerials are on the relevant buy pages.

-For those in particularly poor signal areas it should be noted that from June 2019 only MUX4 is out of the A group, so, if you live a really poor signal area you could forgo those programmes and go A group, in which case we'd recommend the Yagi18A or the XB10A for poor signal areas, and the XB16A for those with the most marginal signals.
+For those in particularly poor signal areas it should be noted that from June 2019 only MUX4 is out of the A group (excluding the "temporary" MUXES 7 and 8), so, if you live a really poor signal area you could forgo those programmes and go A group, in which case we'd recommend the Yagi18A or the XB10A for poor signal areas, and the XB16A for those with the most marginal signals.
 See Mendip graph.

 Mendip transmitter into the clouds, and out of the top........